odeviceblack/sscanf/README.md

 ### sscanf error: String/array must include a length, please add a destination size.

-Arrays are newer than strings, so never had an implementation not requiring a length, so there is no compatability problems in REQUIRING a length to be given.
+Arrays are newer than strings, so never had an implementation not requiring a length, so there is no compatibility problems in REQUIRING a length to be given.

 ### sscanf warning: Can't have nestled quiet sections.